tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   To those that aren’t good, why abandon them?
 -
 -   Therefore, when a Son of Heaven is stood up,
--   and instilled are 3 ministers,
+-   and instilled are three ministers,
--   even offering jade and a band of horse,
+-   even offerings of jade and a band of horses,
--   they are not a good an offering as the Dao.
+-   are not a good an offering as the Dao.
 -   Why did they highly value the Dao in ancient times?
 -
 -   Is it not said:
--   {:.indent-3}Asking and receive, and if there’s guilt, it is pardoned?
+-   {:.indent-3}Ask and you shall receive, and if guilty, it can be pardoned?
 -
 -   Therefore, it is cherished under Heaven.
 {:.verse}

 ### **63** Approaching Difficulties